Understanding the components of Retirement Plan Expenses

 PMA expenses are typically expressed as basis points.
 Remember, a basis point represents 1/100th of one percent.

-Most PMA expenses are 60 basis points per year, or 6/10ths one percent on an annual basis.
-This expense is deducted from the Participant’s account on a monthly basis at a rate of 5 basis points (approximately 5/100ths of one percent) multiplied by the ending account balance for the prior month.
+Most PMA expenses are 45 basis points per year, or 45/100ths of one percent on an annual basis.
+This expense is deducted from the Participant’s account on a monthly basis at a rate of 3.75 basis points multiplied by the ending account balance for the prior month.

 As you evaluate your account’s professionally managed account expense, keep in mind that your quarterly statement represents a three month period, so the professionally managed account expense displayed on your statement will represent your Professionally Managed account cost for that three month period.